 Remember that these dates are estimates or averages, and a frost could occur slightly later.
 To be safe, you can certainly wait until a few weeks after this to plant.

-If your potatoes are really sprouting quickly, you could put them in some potting soil in a bucket.
+If your potatoes are really sprouting quickly, you could put them in some potting soil in a bucket (or you could plant them in the bucket for the sesaon!).
 Then, you could leave them under a grow light or near a window to transplant into the garden later.

 In order to plant outside, the soil should be thawed (not frozen), but still cool (45 to 50 degrees Fahrenheit).
 Generally, mid to late summer is the latest you will want to plant potatoes outside.